bearcove/vixen/internal/SERVICE_P1_B.md

 - Ensure the object that implements the Daemon RPC has access to the `SpawnTracker` used by main.
 - Call `SpawnTracker::kill_all()` inside `shutdown()` before exiting.

-### C) Loopback enforcement
+### C) Remote-safe auto-spawn behavior
-- On startup (before bind/connect), parse the endpoint and enforce loopback.
-- If a user sets a non-loopback value, print an explicit error explaining V1 limitation.
+- Auto-spawn only for loopback endpoints; for non-loopback endpoints, fail fast with a clear error message.

 ### D) RPC version() API + health checks
 - Add `version()` RPC to: